make-all/tuya-local/README.md

 #### name

 &nbsp;&nbsp;&nbsp;&nbsp;_(string) (Required)_ Any unique name for the device.
-This will be used as the base for the entitiy names in Home Assistant.
+This will be used as the base for the entity names in Home Assistant.
 Although Home Assistant allows you to change the name later, it will only change the name used in the UI, not the name of the entities.